brndnmtthws/brndn-io/content/posts/neuroticism/index.md

 ## Strategies for Managing Neuroticism

-Whether you recognize these tendencies in yourself or deal with neurotic individuals, these evidence-based approaches can help:
+What helps, at least from what I've seen:

 ### For managing your own neuroticism

 1. **Practice the pause**: When you feel an emotional reaction building, create space between stimulus and response.
 Try box breathing: inhale for 4 counts, hold for 4, exhale for 4, hold for 4, and repeat.
-This simple technique can interrupt the anxiety cascade and activate your parasympathetic nervous system.
+It can take the edge off long enough to stop yourself from spiraling or firing back too fast.

 2. **Cognitive reframing**: Challenge catastrophic thoughts with evidence-based alternatives.
 For example, if you think "My presentation was a complete disaster," try replacing it with "I stumbled on a few points, but I also shared valuable information and can improve next time."